What is data breach insurance?

 Data breach insurance can refer to several policies that protect a company from financial losses as a result of a data breach.
 These policies include cyber liability insurance and technology errors and omissions insurance (tech E&O).

 With security breaches all over the news, IT consultants are increasingly interested in how small business insurance can help them manage the financial risk from cyber threats.

 This coverage is especially important because of the high cost of data breaches.
-According to IBM, the total cost of a data breach in 2022 was at an all-time high of $4.35 million USD.
+According to IBM, the total cost of a data breach in 2022 was at an all-time high of $4.35 million.

 Unsurprisingly, few small business owners can afford to pay that cost out of pocket.
 Which leads to IT professionals needing insurance to reduce their data breach financial risk.
-Companies most commonly invest in cyber liability insurance, a data security policy that protects them from the cost of a data breach.
+Companies most commonly invest in cyber liability insurance, a data security policy that covers the cost of a data breach at their business.